ssbob/ssbob.github.io/_posts/2021-04-15-whats-happening.md

 categories:
   - Blog
 tags:
+  - learning
-  - Post Formats
+  - careers
-  - readability
+  - change
-  - standard
+  - software
 ---

 So, first post and all that, what to write ... let's talk about careers, change, self-learning.